galafeno/lingo/README.md

 # Lingo

-Lingo is a package for Laravel that provides a layer of abstraction about the complexity of integrating with any rest service. so it is possible to encapsulate http communication concepts in a much closer object-oriented design and thus improve developer experience.
+Lingo is a package for Laravel that provides a layer of abstraction to any REST service. so it is possible to encapsulate http communication concepts in a much closer object-oriented design and thus improve developer experience.

 ## Installation